jroucheton/cloud-best-practices/README.md

 * Fails faster.

 ## Monitor pipelines
-Pipelines status should be monitored.
+Pipelines status should be monitored using the following plugin: [Build Monitor Plugin](https://wiki.jenkins.io/display/JENKINS/Build+Monitor+Plugin)

 **Benefits:**
-*
+* Having a dashoard containing all pipelines status.

 ## Build on comit!
 Pipilines should be triggered for each commits into the source code repository.